roflmaostc/felixwechsler.science/pages/CV.md

 * 2022: [Applied Photonics Award (2000€)](https://www.applied-photonics-award.de/) for the best master thesis.
 * 2022: Award for the best master thesis at [Leibniz IPHT](https://www.leibniz-ipht.de/en/news/) (500€).
 * 2022: [*Faculty Award*](https://www.physik.uni-jena.de/en/research/junior-scientists/faculty-awards/faculty-awards-rohde-schwarz) for the best master thesis at [University of Jena](https://www.uni-jena.de/) (1000€).
-* 2021 - 2024: [Max Planck School of Photonics](https://photonics.maxplanckschools.org/en/home): Full Research PhD Position
+* 2022: [Max Planck School of Photonics](https://photonics.maxplanckschools.org/en/home): Full Research PhD Position (rejected in favor of EPFL offer)
 * 2021: [Deutschlandstipendium](https://www.deutschlandstipendium.de/de/english-1700.html) with partial funding of the [Carl Zeiss Foundation](https://www.carl-zeiss-stiftung.de/english/index.html)
 * 2020 - 2021: [Honours Programme](https://www.uni-jena.de/115665/honours-programm-fuer-forschungsorientierte-studierende) of the University of Jena
     * Research grant (2.000€) for an optical inverse modeling framework.
 Awarded by the Friedrich Schiller University to only 0.4% of the students.